qor/l10n/README.md

 }
 ```

-`l10n.Locale` will add a `language_code` column as composite primary key with existing primary keys, use gorm's AutoMigrate to create the field.
+`l10n.Locale` will add a `language_code` column as composite primary key with existing primary keys, using GORM's AutoMigrate to create the field.

-The `language_code` column will be used to save localized model's locale, if no locale set, will use global locale default.
+The `language_code` column will be used to save localized model's locale.
+If no locale is set, then the global locale default will be used.

-By default it is `en-US`, but it could be changed by setting `l10n.Global`, for example:
+The default locale is `en-US`, override the default by setting `l10n.Global`, for example:

 ```go
 l10n.Global = 'zh-CN'